CordeliaProject/PADRISDataTools/README.md

 python3 main.py <inpath> <outpath> <entity>
 ```

-Then, there are two special cases:
+### Special cases

 1- If you are working with 'Laboratori' data from PADRIS, and you want to use the 'filter' option.
-You will need to add the path to a conversion file.
+You will need to add the path to a [conversion file](https://drive.google.com/file/d/1z6AZO_aRNcDSPrr4iIxXQJRlPYDJPU9W/view?usp=sharing).

 ```
 python3 main.py <inpath> <outpath> <entity> 'filter' <lab_conversion>